odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ];
 ```

-3. Inject the database connections into the repository
+Inject the second database connection into the repository.

 If you need multiple connections, define them in the constructor parameter list as follows: